Shark Beach – Calm Harbour Swimming in Nielsen Park

 If you have young children, they will enjoy:

-- Paddling in shallow, calm water
+- Swimming and floating in the shallow, netted water

 - Playing on the sand close to the shoreline